Cryptkeeper/tomlreduce/README.md

 # tomlreduce

-A tool for reducing TOML data into its compacted format.
+A tool for reducing TOML data into a compacted syntax format.

 ## Motivation